-- medically necessary dental services resulting from an accidental injury, provided that for an injury occurring on or after your effective date of coverage, you seek treatment within 60 days after the injury.
-You must submit a plan of treatment from your dentist or oral surgeon for prior approval by Anthem Blue Cross and Blue Shield; - the cost of dental services and dental appliances only when required to diagnose or treat an accidental injury to the teeth; - the repair of dental appliances damaged as a result of an accidental injury to the jaw, mouth or face; - dental services and appliances furnished to a newborn when required to treat medically diagnosed cleft lip, cleft palate, or ectodermal dysplasia; - dental services to prepare the mouth for radiation therapy to treat head and neck cancer; or covered general anesthesia and hospitalization services for children under the age of 5, covered persons who are severely disabled, and covered persons who have a medical condition that requires admission to a hospital or outpatient surgery facility.
+- medically necessary dental services resulting from an accidental injury.
+You must submit a plan of treatment from your dentist or oral surgeon for prior approval by the HMO.
+For an injury that occurs on or after our effective date of coverage, you must seek treatment within 60 days after the injury; - the cost of dental services and dental appliances only when required to diagnose or treat an accidental injury to the teeth; - the repair of dental appliances damaged as a result of an accidental injury to the jaw, mouth or face; - dental services and appliances furnished to a newborn when required to treat medically diagnosed cleft lip, cleft palate, or ectodermal dysplasia; - dental services to prepare the mouth for radiation therapy to treat head and neck cancer; or - covered general anesthesia and hospitalization services for children under the age of 5, covered persons who are severely disabled, and covered persons who have a medical condition that requires admission to a hospital or outpatient surgery facility.
 These services are provided when it is determined by a licensed dentist, in consultation with the covered persons' treating physician that such services are required to effectively and safely provide dental care.